 Hey, readers!
 You wanna experience the glitz and glamour of freelance arts journalism?
 City Weekly

-is looking for freelancer music writers to contribute interview-based narrative features, essays and event previews in exchange for cold, hard cash and having your byline published in Utah's scrappiest publication.
+is looking for freelance music writers to contribute interview-based narrative features, essays and event previews in exchange for cold, hard cash and having your byline published in Utah's scrappiest publication.
 Ideal candidates have experience writing about music for other publications.
 Unpublished writers who are serious about their craft are also welcome.
 If you’ve contacted us within the last six months, there is no need to resubmit.
 We have your information and will be in touch if we’re interested.

 If you haven't, please peruse these submission guidelines and send a brief cover letter along with writing samples to City Weekly